zandi-mgutshini/learn-french-with-me/README.md

 ## 2. NEW FEATURES
 ### All Pages
 * Dropdown navigation bar using jQuery
-* Full-width search bar styled and positioned (however functionality expected in April 2023).
+* Full-width search bar styled and positioned (however functionality expected in April 2023)
 * Footer with sitemap for existing pages and expected pages

-## Homepage Features
+### Homepage
 * Carousel of images using CSS
 * Image animations and chained effects
 * Checkbox that dynamically changes according to selection
 * Custom tooltips using CSS
-* Functional bookmark feature for homepage articles
+* Functional bookmark buttons add/remove homepage articles from bookmarks webpage using local storage
+* Newsletter subscription form *without* form handling (however functionality expected in April 2023)
+* Functional comments section with comment form using local storage

+### Bookmarks
+* Saved bookmarked articles displayed on bookmarks page
+* Remove bookmarked articles from page view using local storage

+### Vocabulary > Verbs
+* Table of present tense commonly used verbs

+### Phrasebooks > Bonjour
+* Table of commonly used greetings and phrases

+## 3. INSTALLATION
 *